ClinicalTrials.Veeva

 The article reporting results from the study is available on the Open Science Framework (OSF) preprint server at https://osf.io/preprints/osf/uw7tq.

-The study has two arms.
-Individuals eighteen years or older may participate at home or with a Soundbites-certified clinical audiologist.
-Individuals younger than eighteen years, those who do not have hearing loss or tinnitus, and those who have previously taken Soundbites are excluded from participating.
+Individuals younger than eighteen years, those who do not have hearing loss or tinnitus, those who have previously taken Soundbites, and those who cannot take the micronutrients beta carotene, vitamin C, vitamin E or Magnesium are excluded from participating.

 Method

 All participant data is private.
-Data is entered in a secure online environment, and stored on the Open Science Framework online data store.
+Data is entered into a private, passcode-protected online tool developed for the study.
+Data is stored on the Open Science Framework online data store.
 Collected data is limited to birth date, gender, assessment dates, and assessment scores.
+Participants record their baseline test scores before starting to take ACEMg as Soundbites softgel capsules for adults daily.
+The hearing test and/or tinnitus survey are repeated at about 12 and 24 weeks.

-Data analysis will be shared with each participant.
-Aggregated data analyses will be reported to the public in publicly available manuscripts submitted for peer review.
+Analysis of each participant's results is shared with each participant immediately upon completion of their individual 24-week study.
+Aggregated data analyses will be reported in publicly available manuscripts submitted for peer review.

 Costs